Being an entrepreneur is not just about starting a company.

 This means you must also be willing to change your vision if you determine it’s not viable.
 We’ve heard many stories throughout the years about companies that pivoted — or radically changed directions — and have gone on to become some of the largest companies in the world.

 Burbn was once a location-based sharing app born in San Francisco.
 Never heard of it?
 That’s because the founders realized early on that their plan was flawed.
 People weren’t using the location features and instead were just sharing photos.

 So, they changed direction.
 Burbn became Instagram.
 And the rest is history.

 When you’re an entrepreneur, all of the chips ultimately fall to you.
-Whether your company wins or loses will ultimately be attributed to your decisions and actions.
+Your decisions and actions will ultimately determine whether your company wins or loses.

 This means you have to be able to not only shoulder that burden but also be willing to take responsibility for all your employees.
 You need to be dependable — someone they know they can trust.